Protests against “racism” must be effective and civil

 When her comments were challenged, Brannigan issued a lengthy apology explaining she was addressing the issue of immigration and had let her emotions take control of her feelings.
 She explained she respects and admires Muslims and Arab Americans, but the protestors denounced her apology – after demanding it for several months – saying it was “too little, too late.”
 They demanded she resign.

 To make their point, many of the protestors actively joined the campaign of Abdelnasser Rashid who was challenging Cook County Commissioner Sean Morrison.
 Morrison is also the Palos Township Republican Commissioner and Brannigan is a part of his political organization.
-Rashid lost the election by only 1,639 votes in the county or more than 120,000 cast.
+Rashid, a bright rising star in the American Arab community, only lost the election by only 1,377 votes in the county or more than 120,000 cast.
 But, the analysis of the votes in the Townships in the Southwest Suburban Townships like Orland, Lemont, Worth, Lyons (which includes the Bridgeview Mosque) and Palos showed that Morrison, despite the attacks, beat Rashid by more than 10,000 votes.

 Here are some facts: